iancharles/shotbutler/README.md

     - Search filter (i.e. if snapshots must meet a certain description).
 This keys off the "Description" field for snapshots.

 ## Potential issues
-- This will run into issues in accounts with more than 20 snapshots that meet the filter criteria.
 - If you are using an older version of Python 3 (3.5 or earlier), there may be some issues with format strings printing out information in a readable format.

 ## To-Do:
 This is very much a work in progress.
 Goals include:
-- Fix 20 snapshot limit with pagination
 - Add option to generate new KMS key
 - Add ability to delete original snapshots once they have been copied to a new shot